 Encryption and security winner: ExpressVPN

-How do our two contenders compare in the area of privacy?
+How do these two VPN services compare in the area of privacy?

 ExpressVPN – ExpressVPN is a great privacy option.
 This service is one of the few no logs VPNs that has been tested, verified, and audited by an independent third party.
 The trend toward outside verification has also been picked up by NordVPN and PIA.

 VyprVPN – VyprVPN is another strong privacy option.
 Like ExpressVPN, they have been audited by an independent third party.
-The only concern we have here is that we don’t know how VyprVPN protects your privacy when using the WireGuard protocol, which has some inherent privacy drawbacks.
+And while VyprVPN does use the WireGuard VPN protocol, they have tweaked it to be used without maintaining any logs.

 WireGuard is fast and secure, but does log a user’s IP address while they are connected.
 VPNs such as NordVPN take special steps to ensure user privacy while using WireGuard, as we discussed in the NordVPN review.

-Another privacy drawback with VyprVPN is that it requires a full name for registration.
+One privacy drawback with VyprVPN is that it requires a full name for registration.
 ExpressVPN does not do that.
+And unlike with ExpressVPN, VyprVPN does not support any cryptocurrency payments, which is another privacy drawback.
+This means that the privacy category goes to ExpressVPN.

 Privacy winner: ExpressVPN